Disclosure: This article contains affiliate links and as an Amazon Associate, we earn from qualifying purchases made through our links.

 Let’s proceed further and understand the phono/line switch on turntables and its role.

-What does the Phono/Line switch on the Turntable Mean and its Role:
+What does the Phono/Line switch on the Turntable mean and its role?

-When switched to phono, the built-in phono preamp is disabled, and the turntable outputs phono level signals.
-Similarly, when you switch to the line, the built-in phono preamp is enabled, and the turntable outputs line level signals.
+Similarly, when switched to the line, the built-in phono preamp is enabled, and the turntable outputs line-level signals.

 And one more important thing to understand is that you won’t find this switch on every turntable so if you don’t see a phono/line switch on your turntable then your unit doesn’t have a built-in phono preamp and the signals outputted by the turntable are phono-level signals which need further amplification by phono preamp before going into line level input of receiver or active speakers.